rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 	- **Microsoft.ServiceBus.ConnectionStringDevices**: Event hub-compatible connection string which is composed by the **Event hub-compatible endpoint** and the **_iothubowner_ Shared access policy Primary Key**.
 	- **Microsoft.Storage.ConnectionString**: insert the **storage account name** and **storage account primary key** corresponding to your Storage Account to complete the endpoint.

-1. DId you createt the storage account? :)
+1. Did you create the storage account? :)
-2.

 <a name="Ex3Task2"></a>
 #### Task 2 - Deploying to Azure Web Site ####